marciorasf/docker-fundamentals/README.md

 Example app listening at http://localhost:3000
 ```

-If you access the link, you can see a "Hello World!" that means that the server is running correctly.
+If you access the link, you can see a "Hello World!".
+This means that the server is running correctly.

 Now we can create an image to this server.